Meriden, West Midlands

 Meriden is a village and civil parish in the Metropolitan Borough of Solihull, West Midlands, England.
-Historically, it is part of Warwickshire and lies between the cities of Birmingham and Coventry.
-It is located close to the North Warwickshire district border within a green belt of the countryside known as the Meriden Gap and is in the ecclesiastical parish of the Diocese of Coventry.
+Historically part of Warwickshire, it lies between the cities of Birmingham and Coventry.
+It is located close to the North Warwickshire district border within a green belt of the countryside known as the Meriden Gap.

 The village is 7.5 mi east-northeast of Solihull, 7 mi west-northwest of Coventry and 12 mi east-southeast of Birmingham city centre.
 It was known as "Alspath" in the Domesday Book.
 The village gives its name to the Meriden parliamentary constituency, which was created in 1955 and covers the Meriden Gap.
-In the 2011 Census, the population of the Meriden parish was 2,719.
-The population is estimated to have risen to 3,096 by 2017.
+In the 2021 census, the population of Meriden parish was 3,199.

 History

 The area has been occupied since the Stone Age, as evidenced by flints in the Blythe Valley.
 Bronze Age swords have also been found in Meriden.
 In 43 AD, nearby Corley Rocks marked the southern limit of the cattle rearing Cornovii tribe.

 The original name of the village was Alspath, meaning "Aelle's path" in Old English.
 The village was centred on the site of the parish church, overlooking the current village, at the Coventry end of Meriden.

 Alspath is listed in the Domesday Book of 1086 as the property of Godiva, the former Countess of Mercia.
 For the few centuries after the conquest, the whole area was the Forest of Arden.
-The importance of the hilltop location of Alspath as the hub of the village declined as the 'king's highway' main route from London to Chester and Holyhead developed—in turn encouraging the development of Meriden.
+The importance of the hilltop location of Alspath as the hub of the village declined as the 'king's highway' main route from London to Chester and Holyhead developed – in turn encouraging the development of Meriden.
 The name 'Meriden' derives from the Old English myrge, pleasant, and denu, valley.
 Between the 15th and 17th centuries, the name 'Meriden' gradually supplanted that of Alspath as the straggling settlement at the foot of the hill grew in importance.

 In the late 11th century, the village was small and impoverished, with a population of only nine families (45 persons).
 The first mention of it as a separate hamlet was in 1230.
 By the time of Edward I (1272–1307) there was a thriving community 'worth encouraging' in the eyes of the Lord of Alspath.
 By the reign of Henry VIII, the village was growing more substantial and stretched from the foot of Meriden Hill to where the Bull's Head is now.
 Ogilivy's Traveller's Guide Book in 1675 describes Meriden as "...
 A scattering village consisting chiefly of inns".
 By 1686 the population had grown to 290 people.
 By 1772 there were 93 cottages and houses.
 In 1811 the village had 152 homes, 171 families and 817 people."